Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect-aspnetcore/README.md

 5. Enter a friendly name for the application, for example 'TodoListService' and select 'Web Application and/or Web API' as the Application Type.
 For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44351`.
 Click on **Create** to create the application.
 6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 7. Find the Application ID value and copy it to the clipboard.
+8. If using the the new [Azure portal](https://portal.azure.com), you will need to edit the manifest to correct the App Uri.
+Click the Manifest icon, then click Edit.
+Change 'identifierUris' to use a value of `https://<your_tenant_name>/TodoListService`.
+Click Save.
+9. If using the [Classic Azure portal](https://manage.windowsazure.com), you can change the App Uri by clicking Configure and then changing the App Id URI under single sign-on to a value of `https://<your_tenant_name>/TodoListService`.
+Click Save.

 #### Register the TodoListWebApp web application